rsdoiel/antenna/socal_north.md

 date: 2023-10-30, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+31 at 10:12 p.m.&#160;</em>
 In front of a packed stadium, 2,000 fans collectively held their breath.
 The Bruins had a penalty kick against their main competition at a critical point in the race for their 9th Pac-12 conference championship.

 <https://dailybruin.com/2023/10/30/ucla-mens-soccer-narrowly-ties-oregon-state-in-senior-day-showdown/>